-Sea cows and salmon: Strange snorkeling spots
+Salmon and swimming pigs: Odd snorkeling spots

 - In the Bahamas, snorkelers can rub snouts with swimming feral pigs

+(CNN)When you think of snorkeling, you most likely picture crystal-clear waters with beautiful -- but traditional -- aquatic life.
+You know, angel fish and the like.

+But the mask, fins and snorkel set have some more "interesting" options than the usual suspects.

-Featuring a variety of strange features and creatures from the deep, these bizarre and beautiful snorkel spots will have you thinking about the water now -- and all winter long.
+Featuring a variety of strange features and creatures from the deep, these bizarre and beautiful spots will have you rethinking what snorkeling is all about.

 Snorkel with the salmon: Campbell River, British Columbia